 So despite the fact that certain vaccinations may not be required in certain countries, and obviously you should pay attention to the vaccinations that are more strongly recommended first, as a health professional I would still strongly recommend you get all of them if you can.

 This is a virus present in faeces and is usually caught by consuming contaminated food or water.
-It is common throughout Asia, Africa and Central and South America.
-The vaccination is recommended for any travel, but is particularly recommended to those travelling to any developing country where sanitation is poor.
-Good personal hygiene is also important to prevent the disease.
+It is common throughout Asia, Africa, the Middle East and Central and South America.
+The vaccination is recommended for most travel if you haven’t received it as part of your routine schedule, but is particularly recommended to those travelling to any developing country or region where sanitation is poor and there is a noted risk of the disease.
+Good personal hygiene is also important to prevent the disease as it is spread through the feca oral route and yes, that means hand washing and is exactly how it sounds.

-This vaccination should be administered at least 2 weeks before travel, and a further reinforcing dose will be required 6 to 12 months later.
-Once you have it the duration of immunity can be up to 20 years.
+This vaccination should be administered at least 2 weeks before travel although can be administered up to the day before in an emergency but this is not ideal.
+A further reinforcing dose will be required 6 to 12 months later and if you can plan ahead and get this second dose before you travel that is the best option.
+Once you have the second dose the duration of immunity can be up to 20 years.
 You can also get this as combined vaccination with hepatitis B or Typhoid.

 The cholera vaccine is mixed with water and given orally as a drink.
-You should avoid eating, drinking or taking oral medication for an hour before and after having the vaccination.
+You should avoid eating, drinking or taking oral medication for an hour before and after having the vaccination and the final dose should be completed a week before you travel.
 Two doses of the vaccine taken 1 to 6 weeks apart are needed to protect against cholera for two years.
 After this, a booster is required if you continue to be at risk.

-For many countries it is not recommended at all, and it is only a sometimes recommended vaccine for most travellers.
-However, the vaccine becomes strongly recommended for any traveller who falls into an at risk group, including those who are travelling for extended periods or conducting activities that may expose them to the disease in areas with rabies and will have limited access to immediate post exposure medical facilities.
-It is also recommended for those volunteering or working with animals.
+For many countries it is not recommended for travellers to get the vaccine at all because of the low risk and chance of contracting it.
+However, the vaccine becomes much more strongly recommended for any traveller who falls into an at risk group, including those who are travelling for extended periods in countries where Rabies is present and problematic, or conducting activities that may expose them to the disease such as volunteering or working with animals and will have limited access to immediate post exposure medical facilities.

 The pre exposure vaccine is administered in three doses via an intramuscular injection.
 You need to start these injections at least one full month before travelling.
 The second dose will be given 1 week after the first, and then the final dose will be given 21 – 28 days after the first.
 The vaccination once administered will last for for up to ten years, after which time a booster should be considered.

-You may still need to be treated with post exposure prophylaxis (PEP) if you contract it.
+You may still need to be treated with post exposure prophylaxis (PEP) if you contract it or there is a chance you may have done.

 The vaccine does have some rare side effects in some people including fever, headache, muscle pain and vomiting.
 Not everyone will get these symptoms and they are temporary.